Scarlet, The Young Orca Researchers Tried Desperately To Save, Is Presumed Dead

 — Rep. Derek Kilmer (@RepDerekKilmer) September 14, 2018

 Per the San Juan Islander, the general public was originally invited to a meeting to discuss Scarlet’s fate.
 However, this meeting may no longer be necessary since it was scheduled for September 15 and J50 is now presumed dead.
-Part of the purpose behind this meeting was to discuss the controversial plan to capture and treat Scarlet.
+Part of the purpose of this meeting was to discuss the controversial plan to capture and treat Scarlet.
 Many in the whale research and conservation committee have spoken out against this type of treatment, including Jeffrey Ventre and the Center for Whale Research.

 CWR does not recommend any intervention as long as J50 is with her family.
 It is our continued belief that the only way to save the remaining SRKWs is to restore at least a few strategic runs of natural wild Chinook salmon. https://t.co/rQJFf8EX8z